HerrPhil/Puzzles-IsSubsequence/README.md

 When the values at `i` and `j` do not match, then the solution does not want to move `j`, and the solution only moves index `i` one position.

-The stop condition is when `j` is equal the lenght of s minus 1.
+The stop condition is when `j` is equal the length of s minus 1.